makwanamanish/ManishsBookStore/ManishsBookStore/README.txt

 Manish's Books.Models is now located in the Models folder.

 In the.DataAccess and.Models project, a project reference was added.
-Namespace changes to.Models.ViewModels and renaming the Models folder to ViewModels are also recommended.
+Namespace changes to .Models.ViewModels and renaming the Models folder to ViewModels are also recommended.

-Run the programme after making changes to the Startup.cs file and check for eroors.
+Run the program after making changes to the Startup.cs file and check for eroors.
-Error.cshtml now refers to.Models instead of.Models.test the application using ViewModels.ErrorViewModels.
+Error.cshtml now refers to .Models instead of .Models.test the application using ViewModels.ErrorViewModels.
 Additional Identity.Nuget package for entities after which successfully build the project.